Sue-svbd/Kill-Bill-quiz/README.md

 Simple interactive quiz created using pure Javascript, and a bit of DOM manipulation

-Here you find the deployed version: https://elegant-snyder-ebaca8.netlify.com
+<a href="https://elegant-snyder-ebaca8.netlify.com">Here</a> you find the deployed version:

 How much do you know about Kill Bill?